joaoceron/verfploeter-cli-stats/README.md

 # verfploeter-cli-stats
-The script extracts info from the verfploeter stats file
+Script used to extract and summarize info from our anycast measurement tool (verfploeter).